chrishanyu/NexusAI/NexusAITests/README.md

 ## What These Tests Cover

 ### ✅ Covered
-- Google Sign-In flow (mocked)
-- User profile creation/update (mocked)
-- Sign out functionality (mocked)
+- SwiftData model definitions and properties
+- Local database CRUD operations (Create, Read, Update, Delete)
-- Error handling and mapping
+- Query predicates and filtering
-- Retry logic behavior
-- Edge cases (missing tokens, network errors, etc.)
+- Batch operations
+- Entity counting
+- Sync status tracking
+- In-memory testing (no persistence between tests)

-### ❌ Not Covered (Integration Tests - Manual)
+### ❌ Not Covered (Integration Tests - Future)
-- Real Google OAuth flow
-- Real Firebase Auth integration
+- Real Firebase integration
-- Real Firestore document operations
-- UI presentation of Google Sign-In
+- Network synchronization
+- Conflict resolution
+- Background sync
+- Migration between schema versions

 ## Notes

-- These are **unit tests** using mocks
+- These are **unit tests** using in-memory SwiftData
-- Real Firebase integration should be tested manually on simulator
+- No external dependencies required (no Firebase, no network)
-- Tests run fast (~0.5s total) because they don't hit real services
+- Tests run fast (~0.5s total) because they use in-memory storage
-- Add more tests as you build ViewModels and Views
+- Each test gets a fresh database (clean slate)
+- Tests require iOS 17+ for SwiftData support

 ## Troubleshooting

 **Problem:** "No such module 'NexusAI'"
 - **Solution:** Make sure test target has access to main app target in Build Settings
+- Enable Testability: Build Settings → "Enable Testability" = Yes

-**Problem:** "Cannot find MockAuthService"
+**Problem:** "Cannot find 'LocalDatabase' in scope"
-- **Solution:** Add `MockAuthService.swift` to test target membership
+- **Solution:** Ensure `@testable import NexusAI` is at the top of test files
+- Verify main app files are in NexusAI target (not test target)

-**Problem:** Tests timeout
+**Problem:** Tests timeout or crash
-- **Solution:** Check async/await syntax, ensure mocks don't have long delays

-**Problem:** Firebase imports fail
+- **Solution:** Ensure iOS deployment target is iOS 17+ for SwiftData
+- Check that `@MainActor` is present on test classes using SwiftData

+**Problem:** SwiftData compilation errors
-- **Solution:** Add Firebase frameworks to test target dependencies
+- **Solution:** Make sure deployment target is iOS 17.0 or higher

 ## Next Steps

 After tests pass:
-1. ✅ Tests verified working
+1. ✅ SwiftData models tested and verified
-2. ⏭️ Create AuthViewModel with tests
+2. ⏭️ Add service layer tests (when Firebase is integrated)
-3. ⏭️ Create LoginView with tests
+3. ⏭️ Add ViewModel tests
-4. ⏭️ Integrate authentication flow
+4. ⏭️ Add integration tests for sync logic
-5. ⏭️ Manual testing on simulator
+5. ⏭️ Test on device for performance